peterhinch/micropython-micro-gui/README.md

 This is a lightweight, portable, MicroPython GUI library for displays having drivers subclassed from `framebuf`.
 Written in Python it runs under a standard MicroPython firmware build.
-Options for data input comprise
+Options for data input comprise:
  * Via from two to five pushbuttons depending on the application.
  * Via a switch-based navigation joystick.
  * Via two pushbuttons and a rotary encoder such as